iDhruv22/call/README.md

-CallJs for ES7 async and await
+Call for ES7 async and await
 ==============================

 This is the wrapper around the node js http module, and the call each function returns a promise object so those can fit with await.
 In example you can find we can make http request with zero callback.